minerbadd/MUSE/data/muse/docs/lib/map.md

 --:: map.testFacing(dx: #:, dz: #:) -> _Find orientation using position changes for non-zero movement._ -> `facing: ":" & !`

 --:- fix trail? -> _Set and report GPS turtle position for dead reckoning.
 Optionally begin named trailhead._

+--:- site name? -> _Remote operation to report or change site (persistently) after, e.g., moving_ `rover` _to a new site_.

+--:# join: set qualified role as label, set local site as named and persist it, set dead reckoning position from GPS

+--:- store name? -> _Persists site `name` in local store and loads local map._ -> `report: ":"`

 --:< **Places - Points, Locations, Trails, and Ranges of Maps**